Creating a Bedtime Routine for Kids: Strategies to Establish Healthy Sleep Habits

 Avoid giving your child caffeine (found in soda, chocolate, and some teas) in the afternoon or evening, as it can make it harder for them to fall asleep.

-Additionally, encourage plenty of during the day to help them burn off energy, but try to avoid vigorous exercise close to bedtime.
+Additionally, encourage plenty of play during the day to help them burn off energy, but try to avoid vigorous exercise close to bedtime.

 Tip: A small snack before bed, such as a banana or a glass of warm milk, can be calming and prevent hunger from disrupting sleep.